 One important advantage of installing solar panels on your rooftop, is the availability of the generous 26% federal solar investment tax credits (ITC) that were recently extended through the end of December 31st, 2022.

-Therefore, for years 2021 through 2022, whatever amount you spend on the installation of a PV solar system, you can get a rebate of 26% off the full amount (22% in year 2023, the last year of the program, unless further extended).
+Therefore, whatever amount you spend on the installation of a PV solar system in 2022, you can get a rebate of 26% off the full amount (22% in year 2023, the last year of the program, unless further extended).
 You will need to apply through the government first, but the savings of thousands of dollars are very likely well worth it.

 Next is the realization that you’ll be generating clean home electricity, while also saving thousands of dollars per year on your home electricity costs.